BLB Solicitors

 Conveyancing ID check: why is it required?

-When you instruct a solicitor they will ask you for proof of identity.
-This applies to all clients, not just those looking to move home.
-While it can seem tiresome, your solicitor is required to do this, and for good reason.
+Whenever you instruct a solicitor, they will always ask you for proof of identity.
+This applies to all clients, not just a conveyancing ID check for those looking to move home.
+While it can seem tiresome, your solicitor must do this, and for good reason.

 Financial crime